timex-sinclair-projects/TS2068E/docs/Requirement Specifications.md

 ### 5.13 WiFi
 There shall be provision for wifi connectivity
 ### 5.14 IF1 Type Support
-There shall be provision in the hardware for Sinclair Interface 1 support.
+There may be provision in the hardware for Sinclair Interface 1 support.
 This support shall have a means to enable or disable support in the hardware.
 This support shall intercept the RST0 and RST8 addresses and allow for automatic memory bank switching when an instruction if fetched from either of these addresses.
 ### 5.15 Serial Port
-There shall be a RS232 serial port with hardware handshaking.
+There shall be a RS232 serial port with hardware handshaking, provided via pin header.
 The serial port shall have programmable baud rates that are compatible with industry standard rates.
 ### 5.16 Parallel Port
-There shall be an 8 bit parallel port with 4 handshaking lines.
+There may be an 8 bit parallel port with 4 handshaking lines.
 The port shall allow connection to a printer using the Centronics protocol.
 ### 5.17 Memory Mapping
 #### 5.17.1 TS2068 Compatibility
 The hardware shall allow mapping of memory that is compatible with the TS2068 (Home, Exrom, Dock).
 See the TS2068 technical manual for details.